-A. You are not required to keep your textbooks, however, if you are planning on pursuing a career in food, nutrition, or dietetics you may want to keep texts from your FND prefixed courses.
+A. You are not required to keep your textbooks; however, if you plan to pursue a career in food, nutrition, or dietetics you may want to keep texts from your FND prefixed courses.
 They are often helpful references in the future.